ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

   that the generate code always respects the syntax of the programming language.
   Such errors in code generation can be hard to debug!

-The solution to both the reading and writing issues are to work on a much more structured representation of a program, the result of the parsing, which is precisely what are PPXs!
+Working with a much more structured representation of a program solves both the reading and writing issues.
+This is exactly what PPXs do!

 ## PPXs